Akashsinha1999/Bank-Complaint-Analysis-using-LSTM-Deep-Learning-Algorithm/README.md

 # Bank Complaint Analysis Using Deep Learning LSTM

 This project aims to automate the analysis of a large dataset of more than 10 lakh text complaints submitted to a bank.
 Analyzing such a vast volume of complaints manually is impractical.
-To address this challenge, we employed a deep learning algorithm based on Long Short-Term Memory (LSTM) neural networks for sentiment analysis and classification.
+To address this challenge, I employed a deep learning algorithm based on Long Short-Term Memory (LSTM) neural networks for sentiment analysis and classification.

 ## Screenshots